WhaddaMakers/0-25-VDC-Voltage-sensor-module/README.md

-# WPSE350 0-25 V DC voltage sensor module
+# 0-25 V DC voltage sensor module
-This example shows how you can use the Whadda WPSE350 0-25 V DC voltage sensor module with an Arduino® compatible board to read voltages and print them in the serial monitor.
+This example code shows you how you can use the Whadda 0-25 V DC voltage sensor module (WPSE350) with an Arduino® compatible board to read voltages and print them in the serial monitor.

 ## Library dependencies
 * None